UPPMAX/HPC-python/docs/day2/pandas.rst

 * ``pandas.DataFrame(data, columns=None, index=None, ...)`` instantiates a 2D array where every column is a Series.
 All entries are accessible by column and row labels/indexes.

-  - Any function that works with a DataFrame will work with a Series unless the function specifically requires column or index arguments.
+  - Any function that works with a DataFrame will work with a Series unless the function specifically requires column arguments.
   - Column labels and row indexes/labels can be safely (re)assigned as needed.

-For the rest of this lesson, example DataFrames will be abbreviated as ``df`` and example Series will be abbreviated as ``ser`` in code snippets.
+For the rest of this lesson, example DataFrames will be abbreviated as ``df`` in code snippets (and example Series, if they appear, will be abbreviated as ``ser``).

 .. admonition:: **Important Attributes**

    The API reference in the `official Pandas documentation <https://pandas.pydata.org/docs/user_guide/index.html>`_ shows hundreds of methods and attributes for Series and DataFrames.
-The following is a list of the most important attributes and what they output.
+The following is a very brief list of the most important attributes and what they output.

    - ``df.index`` returns a list of **row labels** as an array of Pandas datatype ``Index``
    - ``df.columns`` returns a list of **column labels** as an array of Pandas datatype ``Index``